To Our Cosmetic Patient about to receive their New Smiles

 If you implement all these recommended instructions, we expect that you will receive many years of service from these new restorations.
 However, after watching new porcelain/ceramic restorations for many years, we have seen the following situations occur occasionally.
 They are unavoidable and may require restoration replacement.

+Extreme force or trauma can break porcelain restoration just as the same force can break natural teeth.
+Use care in sports or other potentially traumatic situations.
+Do not bite extremely hard objects with one tooth.
+Breakage usually requires remaking the restorations, but occasionally they can be repaired.
+After a few years, some porcelain restoration may show slight stains on some locations around the edges.
+Please tell us if this occurs.
+Repairs can usually be accomplished.
+If you are having periodic 6 monthly hygiene, this occurence can be minimise or prevented.
+The gums (gingival) may recede from the veneers, displaying discolored tooth structure underneath.
+This usually takes place over several years and requires replacement if aesthetically unacceptable to you.
+If you follow proper brushing habits, this occurence can be minimise or prevented.
 We have done our best to provide you with the finest quality oral restorations available today including providing you will all the knowledge on how you care for your porcelain restorations.
 However, as with many restorations, nothing will last forever.
 Replacement of these restorations may be required in many, many years to come.
 Longevity will much depends on how you look after your teeth and porcelain restoration and strict adherence to this recommended care of your restorations.

 Most porcelain veneer and restorations emergencies are related to the following below